Health Library

 • The outer ear may be smaller than normal, a partial ear, or no ear present.

-• Affects only one ear in most cases; rarely both are affected.
+• Affects only one ear in most cases; rarely are both affected.

 • Occurs most often in boys.

-• More common in Asians and Hispanics.
+• More common in people of Asian and Hispanic descent.

 • Rarely occurs with other abnormalities, such as cleft lip or palate, or jaw and facial abnormalities.